 Things started to move for Luke when a producer sent him a track that needed song writing over the top of it.
 "I listened to it," Luke recalls, "and as soon as I heard it I knew it was a hit.
 It had been a long time since I'd heard a beat like that..
 I said, 'this is the one'."
 I wrote to it."
 The song he wrote, 'Nothing To Lose', summed up everything he felt.
 After that, things started to happen very quickly – with the track played on Radio 1, the station selected Luke for its BBC Introducing playlist, and influential label 3Beat got in touch.

 Bingham's songs show a true flair - from the commercial sheen of the synth-heavy 'Nothing To Lose' to the popping drum claps of summer-anthem-in-waiting 'Diamond Girl'.
 'Can't Move On' strips everything back to simple acoustic guitar and Bingham's soulful croon, while the excellent 'Better For You' utilizes a fragile falsetto over plaintive piano and fizzing beats to produce kind of R&B slow jam it seems a lot of people have forgotten how to make.

-2012 looks set to be Luke's year, as he has teamed up with Matrix & Futurebound on their upcoming single 'All I Know' - with the track already receiving heavy support from Annie Mac and Zane Lowe ahead of its June release on 3 Beat Recordings.
+2012 was a big year for Luke, as he teamed up with Matrix & Futurebound on their single 'All I Know' - with the track receiving heavy support from Annie Mac and Zane Lowe ahead of its June release on 3 Beat Records.